- Optimizely Feature Experimentation

 Go to Experiments and select the experiment you want to target.

-The targeting menu (formerly called “Pages”) is where you can edit URL targeting settings for an experiment: Editor URL, pattern matching, exclude URLs, test URLs, and activation modes.
+Click Targeting.
+The targeting menu (formerly called “Pages”) lets you edit URL targeting settings for an experiment: Editor URL, pattern matching, exclude URLs, test URLs, and activation modes.
 You can click Save as Page to save your URL targeting settings as a page for future reuse.

-You also have the option to target by saved pages.
-If you want to create a one-time instance of a page for an experiment, click the Actions dropdown menu and select Use Page as URL Target.
+To create a one-time instance of a page for an experiment, select Actions > Use Page as URL Target.

 Event tracking with URL targeting